-A ground grid analysis evaluates the safety of existing and new substation ground grids.
-Electrical safety standards require proper design, installation and maintenance of substation grounding systems.
-IEEE standards require systems to minimize electrical shock hazards to personnel.
-Ground grid systems must limit touch, step and mesh and transferred voltages to safe values during ground fault conditions.
+Electrical safety standards require proper design, installation, and maintenance of substation grounding system and a ground grid analysis evaluates the safety of existing and new ground grids.
+IEEE standards require systems to minimize electrical shock hazards to personnel and grid systems must limit touch, step and mesh, and transferred voltages to safe values during ground fault conditions.

 Unusually high currents that exceed the capability of protective devices can lead to extremely dangerous situations--even explosions.
 A short-circuit study will analyze your electrical system to determine the magnitude of currents that are flowing during an electrical fault and then compare those values to the ratings of your protective equipment.
 Recommendations are then made if any corrective action is necessary.